libp2p/blog/src/_blog/cryptotls.md

 This means that crypto/tls needed to support adding data to session tickets, both the client and server sides.
 It turned out that the API required for this would also solve a large number of other longstanding [issues related to session tickets](https://github.com/golang/go/issues/60105).

 This is only one of the problems we had to solve to make 0-RTT work.
 Another complication arises from the fact that the server can reject 0-RTT for any reason (typically DoS protection or because it doesn’t consider the QUIC transport parameters acceptable anymore).
-In that case, 0-RTT packets are discarded and a regular QUIC handshake.
+In that case, 0-RTT packets are discarded and the handshake continues as a regular (1-RTT) QUIC handshake.
 This necessitated a new [API for deciding about 0-RTT rejection](https://github.com/golang/go/issues/60107) and for clients to be informed of it.

 ## Current Status